dekatron/joi-html-input/README.md

 ```

-## Display Length
+## Display Length, Min & Max

-The `.length()`,`.min()` and `.max()` methods built in to Joi's `.string()` will return the actual length of the string that is passed to them.
+The `.length()` `.min()` and `.max()` methods built in to Joi's `.string()` will return the actual length of the string that is passed to them.
 Becuase htmlInputs extends the built in Joi `.string()` you can use these methods if you want to validate that you're not going to exceed a character limit in your database or if you want to ensure that users are no able to submit an unlimited amount of HTML with their content.

-However in addition to the built-in string methods htmlInputs also include 3 additional methods `.displayLength()`,`.displayMin()` and `.displayMax()` which can be used to validate the apparent length of the text when viewed in a web browser.
+However in addition to the built-in string methods htmlInputs also include 3 additional methods `.displayLength()` `.displayMin()` and `.displayMax()` which can be used to validate the apparent length of the text when viewed in a web browser.
 This can be useful if you are using an WYSIWYG editor like TinyMCE or CKEditor and want to set a character limit but you don't want the generated html for bulletpoints, links or styling to count towards that character limit.
 These 3 menthod will also account for html entities such as `&nbsp;` so that they only count as single characters.

 ```
 const htmlInput = require('./lib/index.js');